-- Increase in the grant application rate for emerging technologies. - Decrease in administrative inefficiencies through timely grant process follow-through - Decrease in NY Initiatives Meetings and attendance. - Decrease in inappropriate applications through grant reviews and consultations. - Improved internal efficiencies through weeding, organizing and streamlining filing system - Facilitative contract review through optimal professional linking with the Contract Examiner. - Improved turn-around rate in completing the internal grant process. - Increase in the demand for Foundation Center searches. - Promoted open communication between the Office of Planning & Program Improvement, grant administrators and their support staff. - Increased collaboration with the Research Analyst in satisfying Higher Education and internal requests for grants submission. - Improved understanding of on-site needs through participating in on-site administrative interviews with the Director of Planning & Program Improvement and the Research Analyst.
+- Decrease in administrative inefficiencies through timely grant process follow-through - Decrease in NY Initiatives Meetings and attendance. - Decrease in inappropriate applications through grant reviews and consultations. - Improved internal efficiencies through weeding, organizing and streamlining filing system - Facilitative contract review through optimal professional linking with the Contract Examiner. - Improved turn-around rate in completing the internal grant process. - Increase in the demand for Foundation Center searches. - Promoted open communication between the Office of Planning & Program Improvement, grant administrators and their support staff. - Increased collaboration with the Research Analyst in satisfying Higher Education and internal requests for grants submission. - Improved understanding of on-site needs through participating in on-site administrative interviews with the Director of Planning & Program Improvement and the Research Analyst.